For kids living with disability, being creative can be a wonderful and fun way to support their personal development.

 - 2 Tbsp oil

 - Food colouring

 1. Grab a big bowl (perhaps a sterling silver bowl or wooden bowl) and pop in all of the dry ingredients, including flour, salt and cream of tartar.

 2. Make a well in the middle and add the oil and the colouring.
 You could even try to mix two colours like red and blue together to make purple!

-3. Here’s the part where the kids might need some support – carefully pour the boiling water into the bowl and mix all ingredients together.
+3. Here’s the part where the kids will need some support – carefully pour the boiling water into the bowl and mix all ingredients together.

 4. Don’t be surprised if it looks like a goopy mess.
 You might think that you need to add more flour, but you don’t.
 Let it settle for a few minutes and it will firm up and make the perfect playdough.